Downham Market

-It was an agricultural centre, developing as a market for the produce of the Fens with a bridge across the Ouse.
+The town was an agricultural centre, developing as a market for the produce of the Fens with a bridge across the Ouse.
 During the Middle Ages, it was famed for its butter market and also hosted a notable horse fair.
 The market is now held Fridays and Saturdays.

 Notable buildings in the town include its medieval parish church, dedicated to St Edmund, and the Victorian clock tower, constructed in 1878.
 The town is also known as the place where Charles I hid after the Battle of Naseby.
 In 2004 the town completed a regeneration project on the Market Place, moving the market to the town hall car park.
 The decorative town sign depicts the crown and arrows of St Edmund with horses to show the importance of the horse fairs in the town's history.
 A heritage centre, Discover Downham, opened in a former fire station in 2016.
 The town is twinned with Civray, Vienne, France.